wonsukCHO/Habify/README.md

 Application Guidelines
 Android studio for the Mobile App (Java)
-HTML/CSS for the Website (static website for information only) All assets were made by the team using Photoshop
+HTML/CSS with Bootstrap for the Website (static website for information only) All assets were made by the team using Photoshop